 Don’t worry though, in a computer the bottleneck will pretty much always fit into one of the following categories:

-The good news is that if you’re running Windows, it is usually very easy to find out which one the bottleneck is in, and here is how to do it (like an IT Engineer):
+The good news is that, if you’re running Windows, it is usually very easy to find out which one is causing the bottleneck.
+Here is how to do it like an IT Engineer:

-• Open Resource Monitor by clicking the Start menu, typing “resource monitor”, and pressing Enter.
+- Open Resource Monitor by clicking the Start menu, typing “resource monitor”, and press Enter.
 Microsoft includes this as part of the Windows operating system and it is already installed.